Connic

 GET Requests

-For simple triggers, you can use GET requests with query parameters.
+For simple triggers, use GET requests with query parameters.
 All query parameters (except secret) are passed to the agent.

 terminal